sidbala4023/Flow/README.md

 17.Create a screen flow Upon case creation create a task to the related account owner using Action element to create task.

 18.Create a screen flow to create event to an Account owner when an opportunity is created.

+19.Create a screen flow to create opportunities related to accounts and send custom notifications to the account owner.